owenant1916/NewBank/README.md

 # NewBank
 New bank code base for software engineering 2 assignment.
 Please read for project set-up!

-#code execution
+#Project structure
-1. Ensure a project directory structure with /out and /src on the same directory level.
+First, ensure a project directory structure with /out and /src on the same directory level.
 Within /src there should be a newbank directory which contains in turn the data, interface, server, client and testing directories

-#code dependencies
+#Code dependencies
 The application uses JSON files as simple databases.
 In order to read/write to these JSON files the JSON-Simple library is used, which is therefore an external dependency for the project.
 To install this library and allow the code to execute first take a copy of json-simple-1.1.jar from this git repository.
 Next you need to register dependency on this .jar file with your intelliJ project.
 To do this follow these steps:

 1.Start from the "project window";
 2.Use menu File | Project Structure;
 3.In Project Settings, select Modules,